GovindaPedhiwal/Data_Visualization/README.md

 # Data_Visualization

-please use npm install command to install all the required packages.<br>
+please use npm install command to install all the required packages.
+If any error comes which using the command then use npm install --legacy-peer-deps command. <br>

 Please use npm start to start the server.